apache/horaedb-docs/docs/src/table_partitioning.md

 The query will calculate the physical table to be queried according to the query parameters,

-and then remotely request the node where the physical table is located to obtain data through the ceresdb internal service [remote engine](https://github.com/CeresDB/ceresdb/blob/89dca646c627de3cee2133e8f3df96d89854c1a3/server/src/grpc/remote_engine_service/mod.rs) (support predicate pushdown).
+and then remotely request the node where the physical table is located to obtain data through the CeresDB internal service [remote engine](https://github.com/CeresDB/ceresdb/blob/89dca646c627de3cee2133e8f3df96d89854c1a3/server/src/grpc/remote_engine_service/mod.rs) (support predicate pushdown).

 The implementation of the partition table is in [PartitionTableImpl](https://github.com/CeresDB/ceresdb/blob/89dca646c627de3cee2133e8f3df96d89854c1a3/analytic_engine/src/table/partition.rs).